 How to Observe World Osteoporosis Day

-Put on your whites
+Wear your whites

 To celebrate and bring awareness to World Osteoporosis Day, make sure to wear all white in honor of the occasion.
 Wearing all white is one way to draw some attention to the day and start a conversation with someone about it.
-Even if it’s just because they wanted to let you know you dropped something on your shirt.

 Spread the word

 World Osteoporosis Day doesn’t work if you keep it to yourself.
 Make sure you tell others about how important bone health is through social media, conversation, or even a blog post about your own experiences.
-Helping others understand their risk will give everyone the opportunity to live their healthiest lives!
+Helping others understand their risk will give everyone the opportunity to live their longest, healthiest lives.

 Why World Osteoporosis Day is Important